How ChessGate's AI Personalities Work

 Evaluation Verification (Conditional)

-If the selected move isn't the engine's best and the gap is >30cp, run a quick verification search.
-If the verification shows >150cp loss, fall back to engine best.
+If the selected move isn't the engine's best and the evaluation gap exceeds a calibrated threshold, a quick verification search runs.
+If verification confirms a large loss, the system falls back to engine best.

 The Data Behind Each Personality